madalinpopa/ubuntu-server-automation/README.md

         tasks_from: ssh.yml
       become: true

-    - name: Force all notified handlers to run at this point, not waiting for normal sync points ansible.builtin.meta: flush_handlers
+    - name: Force all notified handlers to run at this point ansible.builtin.meta: flush_handlers

     - name: Update Ansible to use new SSH port